Unbundlesss/OUROVEON/README.md

 ### __Offline Jam Exploration__

+*Jam data supremacy*

 ![](doc/ui_lore_1.png)

 Browsing large jams in the Endlesss app is a challenge. _LORE_ exists to make discovering all the music hidden inside jams a delight.
+The largest jams on the platform (40,000+ riffs) can be visualised in their entireity with no lag even on very low-power GPU hardware.

-Passively download jams of any size, explore them interactively with fast preview playback and a full stem caching system.
-Visualise jam data in ways you've never tried before.
+Robustly download jams of any size from any era (_LORE_ can patch and fix some of the more broken or weird data storage quirks from old versions of Endlesss), explore them interactively with super-fast preview playback and a full stem caching system.
+Visualise jam data in ways you've never tried before, understand the ebb and flow of jams, find your own riffs trivially (as well as the riffs of your friends)

-Featuring a simple riff sequencer and timing tool, _LORE_ is also the scaffolding to a future song arrangement editor.
+Featuring a simple riff sequencer and timing tool, _LORE_ is also the scaffolding to a future song arrangement editor and more comprehensive data archival methods.

 <br>
 <hr>
 <br>

-## PLATFORM SUPPORT

-OUROVEON is written in C++20 and aims to ultimately be buildable on *Windows*, *macOS* (M1 and Intel) and *Linux* including for *Raspberry Pi*.

-As of writing, Windows is the primary platform.
-A parallel refactoring project is underway to provide full cross-platform support.

-## PREBUILT BINARIES

-Use the dedicated installer or simply clone https://github.com/Unbundlesss/OUROVEON-build - the apps require minimal configuration and only store data in the user's configuration directory (`%APPDATA%\OUROVEON` on Windows) and a nominated data storage root.
+# SDK / APP FRAMEWORK

+Beyond standard shared components like UI, profiling and logging functionality, the application framework provides a handful of specialised components and utilities, such as

+* **Endlesss SDK** - a robust set of data types, audio processing, asynchronous network management as well as a toolbox of additional utilities (such as offline caching, an sqlite3-based jam archival database system)

+* **Discord Direct** - native low-level connection via the Discord bot interface to stream high-quality, stereo application audio out to a voice channel

+* **Signal Processing** - VST 2.x hosting, with VST3 to come; FFT and q_lib biquad filters

 <br>
 <hr>